 Early Modern Research Cluster

-The Early Modern Research Cluster is inspired by a desire for a multidisciplinary community with shared and varied interests in early modern studies.
-The EMRC seeks to create such a community and to foster dialogue and debate.
-It will serve as a forum for faculty, graduate and interested undergraduate students, and affiliates and colleagues beyond UBC and SFU.
+This cluster is inspired by a desire for a multidisciplinary community with shared and varied interests in early modern studies.
+It will serve as a forum for faculty, graduate and interested undergraduate students.
 The EMRC conceives of ‘early modern’ as global and flexibly ranging from 1300-1800.
 The group will meet once a month to hear talks and discuss papers by UBC faculty from different departments (Asian Studies, Economics, English, FHIS, History, Music) and from invited speakers.

 Convener: John Christopolous

 Meetings will be held in Buchanan Tower, room 1197.